Could Everything We Know Be Wrong?

 we must re-examine received knowledge, encourage research, apply critical thinking skills and reach original conclusions.

 The creatures we value as companions have only us to turn to.

-Welcome to the Feline Nutrition Education Society.
+Welcome to Feline Nutrition.

 The idea of a biologically appropriate diet is not new.⁹ Our purpose is to provide reliable, documented and scientifically sound information as we reach out via established and new media to help consumers make informed decisions.

 Our pragmatic goal at Feline Nutrition is to foster a growing, well-informed consumer base, which in turn will bring about greater demand for economical, user-friendly and nutritionally sound prey-modeled diets.
 When the consumer demands it, business will respond with a product to meet that demand.
 In fact, these products already exist in the marketplace.

 It can be as easy as choosing one product over another.
 Take a look at "Easy Raw Feeding For The Busy Person

 " to see just how easy.
 And for many other options, take a long, hard look at the messages of the many voices of Feline Nutrition.

 Ashley Stephen Root is the communications director for Feline Nutrition.

 2. Debra L. Zoran, DVM, PhD, DACVIM, "The Carnivore Connection to Nutrition in Cats," Journal of the American Veterinary Medical Association 221, no. 11, December 1, 2002.